 As one of the world’s most visited cities, London is ubiquitously cool and classic.
 Though over 15 million travelers visit this capital yearly, its impressive variety means a trip here is never quite the same.
-In some ways, London is a dense, historic town, filled with the trappings of bygone eras—be it show-stopping palaces or cramped basement-corridor pubs.
+In some ways, London is a dense, historic town, filled with show-stopping palaces and cramped basement-corridor pubs.
 Still, London is sprawling and progressive, known for its world-class shopping and shows, along with innovative museums and public gardens.
-It’s this collision point that gives London its charm and chameleon-like character, and likely why so many visitors scramble to return.

 To marry, passports are required, along with a completed visa application form and single status form.
 Divorce and death decrees are also required if applicable.
 For additional information, check with your Certified Destination Weddings Specialist.